 Bob was born in 1915, in Olean, N.Y.
 At Columbia University, he became best friends with Thomas Merton, later known around the world for his best-selling autobiography THE SEVEN STOREY MOUNTAIN, which described his conversion to Catholicism and decision to become a cloistered monk.
 Merton gained a wide reputation for his passionate spirituality, his efforts for peace and civil rights, his essays and poems, and his exploration of the links between Christianity and other religions, especially Zen and the Eastern religions.
 A few years after Merton’s conversion, Lax — who was Jewish — also became a Catholic.
 He was very involved with Dorothy Day and her Catholic Workers movement and also founded an edited a one-page poetry journal called PAX.

 Lax, in the early 1960s, moved to Europe and eventually settled on the Greek island of Patmos, home of St. John the Divine (author of the Book of Revelation).
-Lax lived in a small house with his cats, was venerated by the people who lived on the island, and as the years passed came to viewed as a sort of saint or kind of prophet who traveled from around the world to meet this weird gentle mystic in the flesh.
+Lax lived in a small house with his cats, and as the years passed came to viewed as a sort of saint or kind of prophet by people who traveled from around the world to meet this weird gentle mystic in the flesh.

 Lax died eight years ago at age 84.
 That’s stunning for me to think about — Bob would now be in his early 90s.